Stand Build Regulations

 Live Edge Working Procedure

 A Live Edge Working Procedure will be enforced for the construction and dismantling phases where applicable.
-Live Edge Working will be permitted onsite by the Safety Officer once the control measures described in the risk assessment and method statement and been verified with the construction team when they arrive onsite.
+Live Edge Working with control measures in place will be permitted onsite by the Safety Officer once the control measures described in the risk assessment and method statement and been verified with the construction team when they arrive onsite.
 Work will be stopped if the construction team are working without permission or if the construction team are found working unsafely and not following the procedures identified in the risk assessment and method statement.
-Any additional working hours required to make up lost time will be charged at the exhibitors / contractors own expense.
+Any additional working hours required to make up lost time will be charged at the exhibitors or contractors own expense.

 Maintenance